Karel Hasil: Return to Teplice

 Hasil returned to Teplice in the summer 2021 and was registered for the first team squad.
 He got his official debut for the club on 30 July 2021 against Slavia Prague.
 Hasil started on the bench, before replacing Alois Hyčka in the 86th minute.

 Later career

 In July 2022, Hasil joined Bohemian Football League side Sokol Brozany on a free transfer.
+A year later, in August 2023, Hasil joined Swiss 2.
+Liga Interregional side FC Brunnen.